-By Diana Ganz on 2017-01-24
+By Diana Ganz on 2021-12-23

-Go Tie-less – Do you ever think ties on the beach look funny?
+Go Tieless – Do you ever think ties on the beach look funny?
 We do.
-Especially if you are going to go sockless and have your guys showing a little ankle.
-Don’t be afraid to go all in and fully embrace a more relaxed fun style.
+Especially if you are going to go sockless and have your party members showing a little ankle, consider nixing the tie.
+Country and woodsy vibes, too, are all about staying fresh, chill, and laid-back.
+Don’t be afraid to go all in and fully embrace a more relaxed, fun style.
 Isn’t that what a destination wedding is supposed to be anyway?